-- Managing the event from within your organisation will use a significant amount of time, though the experience will provide valuable skills which can benefit the organisation in future. - •A professional event planner or event management company is likely to charge a fee for organising the day to day planning or may wish to take a proportion of the ticket price.
-If the latter is the case, they become a 'professional fundraiser' under the Charities Act and certain requirements will need to be met to comply with the Act. - •Establish a committee of volunteers with a variety of skills.
+- Managing the event from within your organisation will use a significant amount of time, though the experience will provide valuable skills which can benefit the organisation in future.
+If you plan the event yourself, undertaking a review of the process and how it can be improved for a future event will create a valuable resource for the organisation. - A professional event planner or event management company is likely to charge a fee for organising the day to day planning or may wish to take a proportion of the ticket price.
+If the latter is the case, they become a 'professional fundraiser' under the Charities Act and certain requirements will need to be met to comply with the Act. - Establish a committee of volunteers with a variety of skills.
 It would be advisable to select a chair with previous experience of managing an event; the chair can then delegate tasks to committee members with the appropriate skills, such as an accountant to advise on budgetary issues.
 Consider the event's audience when choosing your committee.
-If the event is targeted at local businesses, then a committee from within those business networks will be able to attract their peers to attend and perhaps sponsor the event/donate raffle prizes etc.
+If the event is targeted at local businesses, then a committee from within those business networks will be able to attract their peers to attend and perhaps sponsor the event/donate raffle prizes etc. Even if run by volunteers some staff input will more than likely be necessary.